Skip to main content

 PT wrap and unwrap orders on Solana

-Partners can now execute Principal Token wrap and unwrap orders on Solana using the existing /ramp/quote and /ramp/order flow with PT asset identifiers — the testing swaps guide walks through it.
+Partners can now execute Principal Token wrap and unwrap orders on Solana using the existing /ramp/quote and /ramp/swap flow with PT asset identifiers — the testing swaps guide walks through it.

 KYC submission validates required fields